-Face2Face is a free, confidential support service for parents in northwest Surrey who have recently learned their baby or child is disabled.
-Face2Face is a group of trained volunteer befrienders who help parents make positive adjustments to the news their child has a disability.
+Face2Face is a free, confidential support service for parents in Surrey who have a child with a disability.
+Face2Face is a group of trained volunteer befrienders who offer emotional support to help parents make positive adjustments to the news their child has a disability.

 April 2017 - March 2018